EnzoBorrelli/LightNing-3.0/README.md

 # LightNing 3.0

-This is the 3rd version of my esp32 + Dualshock4® Rc car
+This is the 3rd version of my esp32 + Dualshock4® Rc car, it has the pc made entirely out of smd pieces

 ## Installation